GitCoder052023/Dev/README.md

 - In-depth Code Review: Unsure about your code's quality?
 Dev provides a detailed code review, highlighting potential improvements, optimizations, and areas for consideration.
 This valuable feedback can elevate your code to the next level.

 - Seamless Git Integration: Dev simplifies project management by automating Git commands.
 You can easily create and upload repositories, rename existing ones, and push your code with just a few function calls.

+- Tired of manually crafting requirements.txt and setup.py files for your Python projects?
+Dev takes care of these essential tasks with a few simple commands, saving you time and ensuring accuracy.

 ## Benefits of Dev: